InstituteforDiseaseModeling/covasim/platform/README.md

 Covasim Platform
 ================

 This contains files to run Covasim on Kubernetes.
+This is meant for testing Kubernetes Locally.

 # Running Locally